mozilla/firefox-test-engineering/guide/index.rst

 Our goal here is to get you up and running to contribute as a test engineer.
-This guide attempts to be generic enough to be useful to most Firefox Test Engineering projects, but some details (especially around software you need installed) may vary among projects.
+This guide attempts to be generic enough to be useful to most Firefox Test Engineering projects, but some details (especially around software you need installed) might vary among projects.

 Baseline requirements include:
 - Some coding experience, Python and Selenium WebDriver are used most often